zrax/string_theory/README.md

   data from UTF-16 or UTF-32 in order to use it.
 - Easy conversion to Unicode formats.
 String theory provides conversion between UTF-8, UTF-16, UTF-32 and Latin-1.
-In addition, it can check raw character input for validity with several mechanisms (assert, C++ exceptions, replacement of invalid characters, or just ignore).
+In addition, it can check raw character input for validity with several mechanisms (C++ exceptions, replacement of invalid characters, or just ignore).
 - Type-safe formatting.  `sprintf` and friends are notoriously unsafe, and are one of the most common sources of bugs in string code.  `ST::format` uses C++11's variadic templates to provide a type-safe way to format strings.
   String Theory also provides a mechanism to create custom formatters for end-user code, in order to extend `ST::format`'s capabilities.
-- Reasonable performance.
+- Good performance.
 String theory is optimized to be reasonably fast on a variety of compilers and systems.
-For `ST::string`, this ends up being a bit slower than C++'s `std::string` due to the extra encoding work.
+For `ST::string`, this ends up being slightly slower than C++'s `std::string` due to the extra encoding work.
-  However, in my tests `ST::string_stream` tends to be faster or at least on par with `std::stringstream`, and `ST::format` generally clocks in significantly faster than `boost::format` (albeit slower than non-type-safe formatters like `sprintf`).
+  However, in my tests `ST::string_stream` tends to be faster or at least on par with `std::stringstream`, and `ST::format` is in the same order of magnitude as an equivalent `snprintf`.
 - Reentrance.
 Another side-effect of immutable strings is that ST::string is a fully reentrant string object with no locking necessary.
 - Cross Platform.
 String Theory is supported on any platform that provides a reasonably modern C++ compiler.
-You can use it with older compilers as well, but note that the feature set may become somewhat reduced by doing so.
+Additional features from newer compilers are detected and enabled when supported, but not required.
 - Minimal dependencies.
 Currently, String Theory has no run-time dependencies aside from the C/C++ standard libraries and runtime.
 Additional tools may however be necessary for building String Theory or its tests.
 - Well tested.
-String Theory comes with a suite of unit tests to ensure it works as designed.
+String Theory comes with an extensive suite of unit tests to ensure it works as designed.

 What String Theory is NOT
 -------------------------